n1ckd/LightingaleNotes/Sessions/Session 10.md

 - we find a [[key contact for the handler]] note.
 ### Important World Information
 - The water in the underground river was salt water and flowing to a loud mechanical noise we heard on one side of the cavern.
-- Scaletail seemed to have a religous reason for having the power to heal himself.
+- Scaletail seemed to have a religious reason for having the power to heal himself.
 - Mars may have connections to the talking grove and the [[Caged Duergars]] recognized him.
 - Mars found a lucky salt crystal and attached it to his necklace of ears.
 - There is a [[leger of shipments]] found among the bandits things.